1915 Singapore Mutiny: Final suppression

-On 17 February, the French cruiser Montcalm, followed by the Russian auxiliary cruiser Orel and Japanese warships Otowa and Tsushima arrived.
+On 17 February, the French cruiser Montcalm, followed by the Russian auxiliary cruiser Orel (1908 auxiliary cruiser):ru and Japanese warships Otowa and Tsushima arrived.
 Seventy-five Japanese sailors, 22 Russians and 190 French marines were landed to round up mutineers who had taken refuge in the jungle to the north of Singapore.
 They were joined in this operation by 60 soldiers of the 36th Sikhs who were passing through Singapore, plus Singaporean police, British sailors and Malay States Volunteer Rifles.
 Lacking strong leadership, the mutiny had started to lose direction – a large number of the mutineers surrendered immediately, and the rest scattered in small groups into the jungles.
 Many tried to cross the Strait of Johore, but were quickly rounded up by the Royal Johor Military Force.
 While local media spoke of serious battles there were in fact only minor skirmishes between the allied landing parties and the now demoralized mutineers.
 By the evening of 17 February, 432 mutineers had been captured.

 On 20 February, companies of the 1st/4th Battalion, King's Shropshire Light Infantry (Territorials) arrived from Rangoon to relieve the sailors and the marines.
 They succeeded in quickly rounding up the last of the mutineers.